lateef-salami/ecopath/pages/solution.md

   </li>
 </ol>

-With our work we will be directly contributing to 4 Sustainable Development Goals:
+With our work we will be directly contributing to 4 Sustainable Development Goals (SDGs) set by the UN:

 {% include _widget_grid_layout.html widgets=page.widgets articles_per_row=4 %}